-Many people would love to grow onions, but due to a small garden, or perhaps no garden at all, they just to not have the room.
-There is a solution though.
-They can try growing onions in container gardens.
+Many people would love to grow onions, but due to a small garden or perhaps no garden at all, they just don't have the space.
+There is a solution though; they can try growing onions in container gardens.
 Growing onions in containers allows you to be growing onions indoors or in a small space in your backyard.

-Whether you decide to growing onions in a tub or in pots, it is essential that you put the onion container somewhere that gets 6 to 7 hours of light.
-If you are growing indoor onions and do not have a location with adequate sunlight, you can supplement the light with fluorescent bulbs set close to the onions.
-A shop light on an adjustable chain makes an excellent grow light for people who growing indoor onions.
+Whether you decide to grow onions in a tub or in pots, it's essential that you put the onion container somewhere that gets six to seven hours of light.
+If you are growing indoor onions and don't have a location with adequate sunlight, you can supplement the light with fluorescent bulbs set close to the onions.
+A shop light on an adjustable chain makes an excellent grow light for people growing indoor onions.

 Water is important to growing onions in container gardens because your container onions will have little access to naturally stored rainfall from surrounding soil like onions grown in the ground do.
 Onions grown in containers will need at least 2 to 3 inches (5-8 cm.) of water a week, perhaps even more in hot weather.
 Check your onions daily and if the top of the soil is dry to the touch, give them some water.
 Just because you have limited space doesn't mean that you need to limit what you grow.
 Growing indoor onions or growing onions in a tub on the patio is fun and easy.
 Now that you know how to grow onions in container gardens, you have no excuse not to.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Heather Rhoades founded Gardening Know How in 2007 and built it up to what it is today.

 Pantone’s Color Of The Year 2024 Is A Gardener’s Dream – Discover 7 Flowers That Are ‘Peach Fuzz’ Perfection